 - The Van Allen belts were first discovered in 1958 and for decades scientists thought there were only two concentric belts.
 But days after the Van Allen Probes launched, scientists discovered that during times of intense solar activity, a third belt can form.

 - The belts, which are composed of charged particles and electromagnetic fields, can be energized by different types of plasma waves.
-One type, called electrostatic double layers, appear as short blips of enhanced electric field.
+One type, called electrostatic double layers, appears as short blips of enhanced electric field.
 During one observing period, Probe B saw 7,000 such blips repeatedly pass over the spacecraft in a single minute.
 These individually small events added up to one million volts over six minutes, capable of accelerating electrons up toward the relativistic energies commonly seen in radiation belt particles.

 - During big space weather storms, which are ultimately caused by activity on the Sun, ions — electrically charged atoms or molecules — can be pushed deep into Earth’s magnetosphere in a series of impulsive events.
 These particles carry electromagnetic currents that circle around the planet and can dramatically distort Earth’s magnetic field.